Appdynamics/ConfigMyApp-docs/docs/README.md

 ConfigMyApp supports the configuration of the following AppDynamics components:

- - Business transactions detection rules
+ - Business transactions detection rules <br>
    Include and Exclude Rules for the following transactions:
     - POCOs
     - POJOs
     - Servlets